1998 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to the owners and managers of Radio Station WJZD and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED That copies of this resolution be furnished to Jean C. Prather and be made available to the Capitol Press Corps.